smasse/Spectro/README.md

 Selecting "Previous" will play the http.s file from pref (content files are not played again)

-done: if the file is a content one (e.g. a download), then it is not saved and it is not shown when the app is restarted

-done: invalid url file text not saved

 prio 2 new preferences:
-- for mic, offer to user all choices supported by the device and give the app one of the options
-    future:
-- for channel, mono or stereo, same as above
 - for float pcm encoding, same as above, float/int for input, float/int for output, depending on version of android
-- for sampling rate, offer to user the native rate and some other rates supported by device, and let user pick one and let user decide for same encoding for input and output

 2017-6-3 prio 2 next version: Make the status bar translucent